tijmen/cosmosage/README.md

 ## Usage

-To get started with cosmosage:
+To get started with training cosmosage:
 - Ensure you have Jupyter Notebook and the required dependencies
 - Open and follow the steps in `cosmosage.ipynb` for a guide to training and using the model.

+If you'd like to run a version of cosmosage that I've trained, head over to https://huggingface.co/Tijmen2 where I have and will continue to post versions.

 ## Contributing